mlochbaum/BQN/implementation/vm.md

 The **SETN**, **SETU**, and **SETM** instructions set a value for a reference.
 If the reference is to a variable, they simply set its value.
 For a reference list, the value needs to be destructured.
 It must be a list of the same length, and each reference in the reference list is set to the corresponding element of the value list.

 **SETM** additionally needs to get the current value of a reference.
 For a variable reference this is its current value (with an error if it's not defined yet); for a reference list it's a list of the values of each reference in the list.

+**SETH** is a modification of SETN for use in header destructuring.
+It differs in that it doesn't place its result on the stack (making it more like SETN followed by POPS), and that if the assignment fails because the reference and value don't conform then it moves on to the next eligible body in the block rather than giving an error.
+It also accepts constant matchers produced by VFYM as references, which fail if they don't match the corresponding value.

 ### Namespaces: FLDO FLDM NSPM RETD